Where to find?

 Can I bring bikes or scooters into the Tierpark?

-To ensure the safety of our animals and other guests, bicycles, scooters and skates must be left outside the Tierpark gates.
-Balance bikes and children’s scooters may, however, be brought onto the grounds.
+To ensure the safety of our animals and other guests, bicycles, scooters and skates must be left outside.
+Balance bikes and children’s scooters (up to an age of 6 years) may be brought onto the grounds.

 I broke something during my visit!
 What should I do?